donbonifacio/blog/content/post/work-smart-vs-work-hard.md

 [productivity](/post/productivity-index/) (see [developer speed versus team speed](/post/developer-speed-versus-team-speed/)).

-This may happen when we have though sequence of [deadlines](/post/dealing-with-deadlines/).
+This may happen when we have demanding sequence of [deadlines](/post/dealing-with-deadlines/).
 If we're pushing release after release it's hard to take some time to improve things, take care of technical debt and attend to bugs and improvements.
 We always have the pressure to deliver more.
 This can lead to physical and